apasarkar/masknmf_full_pipeline/docs/source/app_use/Installation.rst

 Cloud Deployment
 ----------------

-We provide cloud support for running the maskNMF app via the Neurocaas platform.
+We will provide this analysis pipeline on the cloud via the Neurocaas platform.
 See https://neurocaas.com for more details.